Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 140 projects likely impacting the area.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 142 projects that are expected to impact the area.
 Notable projects include Greenbank Town Centre Redevelopment, Willowbrook Estate, Covella Estate, and Greenbank Town Centre (Greenbank Shopping Centre Expansion & Residential Precinct).
-The following list details those most relevant.
+The following list provides details on those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.